terraframe/osmre-uav/uasdm-micasense/README.md

 Upon a fresh checkout of this project, simply open a terminal, cd to this directory, and run init.sh.
 This script will fetch Micasense automatically for you and configure it to run correctly with this project.

 To build, simply run build.sh.
-This script will replace all modified ODM source and then build the projects.
 When you want to run it, run test.sh.
 Both scripts must be run with superuser.

 # How to run batch.py